coffeecocoa/coffeecocoa.github.io/_posts/2021-05-09-nintendo-switch-review-and-price.md

     </a>
 </p>

-The top of the Switch contains a small power button and volume rocker on the left side, a 3.5mm headphone jack, and the game card slot on the right side.
+The top of the Switch contains a small power button and volume rocker on the left side, a 3.5mm headphone jack, and the game card slot on the right side...

 ### Nintendo Switch Bottom